What is a Land Appraisal and How Is Land Appraised?

 - When refinancing a mortgage (for example, on a home) a low appraisal can prevent this.

 - For a land seller, a low appraisal means you may need to lower the price of your property to sell the land.

-- For a buyer of land for sale, keep in mind that the bank will never lend more money for a property than its actual worth; this makes the land valuation an important first step if you have specific land in mind.
-If you plan to buy raw acreage for sale, other elements can factor into the valuation, as opposed to commercial land.
+- For a buyer of land for sale, keep in mind that the bank will never lend more money for a property than its actual worth; this makes the land valuation a crucial first step if you have specific land in mind.
+Unlike commercial land, you plan to buy raw acreage for sale, other elements can factor into the valuation.